rodydavis/plugins/packages/data_tables/README.md

 # data_tables

 * Full Screen Pagnitated Data Tables for Tablets/Desktops
-* Mobile LIstview with Action Buttons for Sorting and Selecting All
+* Mobile ListView with Action Buttons for Sorting and Selecting All
 * Supports Dark Mode

 ## Getting Started

 * You can optionally build the listview for mobile with a builder, by default it creates a ExpansionTile with the remaining columns as children
-* THe tablet breakpoint can also be set.
+* The tablet breakpoint can also be set.

    `bool showMobileListView;` - When set to false it will always show a data table